coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 and to reduce their impact when they do happen.
-We use a defensive design and coding style to reduce the likelihood of mistakes, a variety of tools that try to detect mistakes early, and a test suite with significant coverage.
+We use a defensive design and coding style to reduce the likelihood of mistakes, a variety of tools that try to detect mistakes early, and an automatic test suite with significant coverage.
 We also release the software as open source software so others can review it.

 Since early detection and impact reduction can never be perfect, we also try to